-The block shot wasn’t always a statistic the NBA kept track of.
-If it was counted in the 50s and 60s, then we would have Bill Russell, Nate Thurmond and Wilt Chamberlain dominating the block shots column in history books with 20-30 blocks in a game.
-Instead, we have the Wilt’s LA “replacement,” Elmore “The Rejector” Smith, sitting pretty at the top.
+For some reason, the blocks weren’t always a statistic the NBA kept track of.
+If it was counted in the 50s and 60s, then we would have Bill Russell, Nate Thurmond and Wilt Chamberlain dominating the block shots column in history books, with 20-30 blocks in a game.
+Instead, we have Wilt’s LA “replacement,” Elmore “The Rejector” Smith, sitting pretty at the top.

 It didn’t seem like they were catching on.”
 Said Elmore to the LA Times.
 “They continued to try to score close to the basket and I just kept blocking their shots [...]
 I didn’t realize how many I blocked until after the game, when people were asking me about it.
 You don’t keep count of things like that.

-If that wasn’t enough, a week later Elmore blocked 14 more against the Houston Rockets.
-The 14 blocks are tied for 3rd all-time: Manute Bol and Shaq are tied for 2nd place with 15.
+If that wasn’t enough, a week later, Elmore blocked 14 more against the Houston Rockets.
+The 14 is tied for 3rd all-time: Manute Bol and Shaq are tied for 2nd place with 15.